holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 > #### A note about return values
 >
 > You'll often see Rust functions returning some sort of [`Result`](https://doc.rust-lang.org/std/result/) value.
 This is a special Rust type that can either be `Ok(some_value)` to show that the function succeeded or `Err(some_error)` to report an error.
-All required Holochain functions, such as init and validators, are expected return a special result type called [`ZomeApiResult`](https://developer.holochain.org/api/latest/hdk/error/type.ZomeApiResult.html), which shuttles data back and forth between your app and the conductor.
-It also automatically converts data to JSON and back, so it makes sense to use it in your public functions too.
+Required Holochain functions, like init and validators, are expected to return a special result type called [`ZomeApiResult`](https://developer.holochain.org/api/latest/hdk/error/type.ZomeApiResult.html), which shuttles data back and forth between your app and the conductor.
+It also automatically converts data to JSON and back, so it makes sense to use it in your public functions as well.

-## Add a function to say hello :)
+## Add a function to say "Hello" :)

-Now tell the zome to return `Hello Holo` from a public function.
+Now, tell the zome to return `Hello Holo` from a public function.

 Locate the `validate_agent` function: